The Pure Positivity Of A Quarantine Dog

 .

-And in a time of mandated non-socializing, Frank has helped Lindsay feel closer to others (albeit from at least six feet away): “I have met more of my neighbors in the last five days than I have in the last five years of living on this block.
-We have a lot of Hasidic neighbors, and there’s one family down the streets with kids who had never touched a dog.
+And in a time of mandated non-socialising, Frank has helped Lindsay feel closer to others (albeit from at least six feet away): “I have met more of my neighbours in the last five days than I have in the last five years of living on this block.
+We have a lot of Hasidic neighbours, and there’s one family down the streets with kids who had never touched a dog.
 They wanted to meet Frank, so the kids went to put on latex gloves to pet him and feed him treats.”

 “I’m now so used to having this immediate dopamine release by looking at this soft little boy’s face,” Lindsay confesses.
 “I'm already trying to figure out how I can take him into work.”